iorioant/iorioant.github.io/index.md

 <img class="profile-picture" src="./images/photo.jpg">

-I am young researcher interested in the physics of complex and disordered systems of biological relevance from a theoretical and computational point of view.
+I am a young researcher interested in the physics of complex and disordered systems of biological relevance from a theoretical and computational point of view.

 For a complete Academic Curriculum Vitae, download the full [CV](https://github.com/iorioant/iorioant.github.io/blob/main/Iorio_CV.pdf)